 Grant Writing & Administration

 While certainly not the most exciting aspect of our work, grant writing and administration is a critical part of completing watershed restoration projects.
-One of the reasons that Stream Restoration Incorporated was originally founded was to obtain and administer grants for small, grassroots, watershed organizations like the Slippery Rock Watershed.
+One of the reasons that Stream Restoration Incorporated was originally founded was to obtain and administer grants for small, grassroots, watershed organizations like the Slippery Rock Watershed Coalition.
 Over the last 20+ years, we have successfully been awarded over a 100 grants from local, state, and federal government agencies and private foundations that have provided over $15 million dollars for watershed restoration, technical assistance and education/outreach projects.